optimizely/ruby-sdk/README.md

 **blocking_timeout**
 The blocking timeout period is used to specify a maximum time to wait for initial bootstrapping.
 Valid blocking timeout period is between 1 and 2592000 seconds.
 Default is 15 seconds.

+**datafile_access_token**
+An access token sent in an authorization header with the request to fetch private datafiles.

 You may also provide your own logger, error handler, or notification center.